Umang919/Ai_Voice_Assistant/README.md

 - **Voice Commands:**
   - Open applications like YouTube and Visual Studio Code.
-  - Interact with the user via natural language processing.
+  - Interact with the user.
   - Generate Python code and save it to a text file.

 ### Commands Overview